Springfield’s National Night Out honors Deputy Yates

-SPRINGFIELD, Ohio (WDTN) — Monday night marks a special occasion to help bridge together community members with local police.
+SPRINGFIELD, Ohio (WDTN) — Tuesday night marked a special occasion to help bridge together community members with local police.
 National Night Out enhances the relationship between neighbors and law enforcement while bringing back a true sense of community.

 However, this year’s National Night Out feels different in the Miami Valley.
 Clark County Deputy Matthew Yates was buried Monday after being killed in the line of duty.
 Yates’ cruiser has since been moved, but it stood in the middle of Springfield’s National Night Out, which Springfield police said is exactly where Yates would’ve been anyways – in the heart of community events.